Board of Directors

 Staff

-Tim Taylor is the Co-Founder and President of America Succeeds, bringing a unique background of executive, nonprofit, and public policy experience to the organization.
-Prior to launching America Succeeds, he served as the founding President of Colorado Succeeds.
+Tim Taylor is the Co-Founder and President of America Succeeds, where he passionately leads with a belief in education’s power to transform life trajectories and drive economic mobility.
+He combines executive, nonprofit, and public policy experience in a way that’s as rare as it is effective.
+Before launching America Succeeds, he served as the founding president of Colorado Succeeds.

-Tim is a graduate of Randolph-Macon College in Virginia and earned a Master’s degree in International Affairs from The George Washington University.
-He is an avid outdoorsman and live music junkie.
-Tim lives in Denver, Colorado, with his wife Clare, son Macon, daughter Ellie and a Boykin Spaniel.
+Tim holds a bachelor’s degree from Randolph-Macon College in Virginia and a master’s degree in International Affairs from The George Washington University.
+An avid outdoorsman and live music junkie, he lives in Denver, Colorado, with his wife, Clare, their two college-aged children (who occasionally call home), and a Boykin Spaniel named Hobbes.

 Contact Lauren